marrlab/InstantDL/instantdl/README.md

 Set parameters training here.
 Number of classes should be 1 using binary segmenation tasks "loss_function": "mse",
 "num_classes": 1, # Number of classes should be 1 for binary segmenation tasks
-"Image_size": null, # null or tuple with dimensions of desired image size in format (x-dim, y-dim, (z-dim), channels) "calculate_uncertainty": false # true or false
+"image_size": null, # null or tuple with dimensions of desired image size in format (x-dim, y-dim, (z-dim), channels) "calculate_uncertainty": false # true or false
 ```